ktrev123/Abshire_Portfolio/README.md

 - If a hitter can achieve high exit velocities (>100mph), coaches might consider implementing practice drills where hitters are encouraged to attack the ball within 10 to 26 degrees of launch angle

 4. Is there a statistically significant difference in mean Elbow Varus Torque at Max Shoulder External Rotation (Elb_Var_Torque_MER) between Pitchers (id_pitcher) 800021 and 800098? (α _< 0.05)
-<br> a.
-Provide a brief, 1-2 sentence explanation of the statistical test run and the results.

 To assess whether there is a significant difference in mean elbow varus torque at max shoulder external rotation between Pitcher21 and Pitcher98, a Shapiro-Wilk normality test was used to test the normality of the observations along with an F-test to assess variance equality.
 Because the observations within both pitchers were normal and the variance between pitchers was unequal, a Welch's t-test was used and a p-value less than 0.001 (2e-16) was found, indicating that there is a statistically significant difference in mean elbow varus torque at max shoulder external rotation between Pitcher21 and Pitcher98.